pkp/pkp-docs/contributing/en/contribute.md

 PKP software documentation is created and maintained by PKP staff, users, and developers.
 It’s coordinated by the Documentation Interest Group (DIG), which is made up of PKP staff, users, and developers who are especially interested in documentation.
 All of us are available to answer questions and offer assistance and guidance to other folks who want to contribute to documentation.

-We communicate on a Slack channel and meet twice a month for 2-hour virtual documentation sprints, where we collaborate virtually on documentation.
+We communicate via an email list and meet twice a month for 2-hour virtual documentation sprints, where we collaborate virtually on documentation.

-If you want to be added to the Slack channel, participate in a sprint, or otherwise get involved with documentation, email [documentation@publicknowledgeproject.org](mailto:documentation@publicknowledgeproject.org).
+If you want to get involved with documentation, email [documentation@publicknowledgeproject.org](mailto:documentation@publicknowledgeproject.org).

 ### Ways to Contribute to PKP Documentation